fabricemlili/Soulmate_NFT/README.md

 ## 1) Requirements

-You can create your own environment if you want but here we just give keys to get all the requirements by installing.
+You can create your own environment if you want but here we are just giving the keys to get all the requirements by installing them.

 **install skimage:**